Accredited Online Colleges

 There are several types of accreditation including National Accreditation and Regional Accreditation.
 Online schools that decide to apply for Regional Accreditation are evaluated by the regional agency that oversees their home state.
 There are only six agencies that can award regional accreditation, and declare that a college is regionally accredited.
 The U.S. Department of Education and the Council for Higher Education Accreditation (CHEA) continuously recognizes these agencies as the only bodies that can award this type of accreditation.
 These six accrediting agencies each cover different sections across the U.S.

-UMass has a variety of campuses but has centrally located their distance education program through their main campus.
+UMass has a variety of campuses but has centrally located their distance education program through its main campus.
 The school offers a variety of undergraduate programs, and many of them can be completed completely online.

 Boston University offers a range of degree programs from bachelors, masters, doctoral, and even professional certificates.
 The university also offers a variety of online degree programs at both the bachelors and masters levels.
 In addition, even online students can take advantage of student services such as tutoring, career center services, and the library.